DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # Make the Bat's Automatic [OPTIONAL]:

-- now their is two Bat files still left over depending on youre prefrence
+- Now their is two Bat files still left over depending on youre prefrence

   - "RSI Launcher.bat" Boots the launcher normally with the bat ran (You will need to edit the bat to double check its openning stuff in the right locations)